 When hiring an independent contractor, one consideration you’ll have to make is the rate and amount you’ll pay.
 Establishing a clear rate early on will ensure that each party is clear on the cost and pay of the project.
 There are several different payment terms that you should be aware of, including the pros and cons for each.

 Pay as you go: The employer will work with the contractor to establish key milestones for the project.
 As each milestone is reached, the contractor will receive a certain portion of the total pay.
 This option is ideal for longer projects with a clear scope and measurable milestones.
-Pay as you go may not be the best choice if the project is short or milestones are not easily tracked and measured.
+It may not be the best choice if the project is short-term or the milestones can’t be easily tracked and measured.

-Upfront payment: The employer provides the full payment before the independent contractor starts the project.
+Upfront payment: The employer makes the full payment before the independent contractor starts the project.
 This is the best option for employers who can afford to pay for the project upfront and can develop a strong relationship with contractors.
-You might consider this if you are familiar with the independent contractor’s work and are looking to maintain a positive long term relationship with them.
+You might consider this if you’re familiar with the independent contractor’s work and are looking to maintain a positive long-term relationship with them.

 Agree on a payment method

 Escrow options such as Paypal and escrow.com will hold the payment deposit until the project is complete.
-This gives you ease of mind that the project will be completed while assuring the independent contractor that the appropriate amount of funding is set aside to complete the project.
+This gives you ease of mind that the project will be completed, while assuring the independent contractor that the appropriate amount of funding has been set aside to pay for the project.
 Keep in mind that these services may include small transaction fees.
-While the fee amount is trivial for smaller projects, it can add up quickly, and is something to consider when paying freelancers larger sums of money.
+While the fee amount is trivial for smaller projects, it can add up quickly and is something to consider when paying freelancers larger sums of money.

 Platforms like Oyster makes it easy to stay organized by managing the operational, financial, and legal components of working with independent contractors.
-Keeping track of all these functions in one place helps your company to streamline its processes.
-These platforms are ideal if you are looking to manage lots of freelancers who are globally distributed because they can help you quickly onboard and offboard, store important documents, and remain legally compliant regardless of where the independent contractor is located.
+Keeping track of all these functions in one place helps your company to streamline processes.
+These platforms are ideal if you’re looking to pay and manage lots of freelancers who are globally distributed because they can help you quickly onboard and offboard, store important documents, and remain legally compliant regardless of where the independent contractor is located.